mathhoanguhcl/LunesPy/README.md

 # LunesPy
-LunesPy is an object-oriented Python interface to the Lunes blockchain platform.
+LunesPy is an object-oriented Python interface to the Lunes blockchain platform, 100% based on PyWaves - and MIT License.

 ## Getting Started